zahorovskyi/rbacjs/README.md

             permissions: string[]
         }
     ];
-    quietError?: boolean;               // do not print warnings in console, by default false }
+    debug?: boolean;               // do not print warnings in console, by default true }

 const rolesConfig: IRolesConfig = {